KillingSpark/rustysd/Readme.md

 1. The whole dbus shenanigans
 1. Matching services and sockets more dynamically
 1. More socket types
-    1. unix sequential sockets ar missing... does any even use these?
     1. fifos are missing
 1. The whole sd_notify API (with storing filedescriptors and such)
 1. Naming file descriptors in the env variables with the name from the *.socket file